-Other receivables are measured at amortized cost less impairments.
+Other receivables and government grant receivable are measured at amortized cost less impairments.

 Accounts payable and accrued liabilities, deferred government grants and license fee payable are measured at amortized cost.

 The Company has exposure to the following risks from its use of financial instruments: credit, interest rate, currency and liquidity risk.
 The Company reviews its risk management framework on a quarterly basis and makes adjustments as necessary.